pritunl/pritunl/tools/stress_testing/README.md

 Open the `add_test_users.py` file and copy the organization ID to the `ORG_ID` constant.
 Then set the `COUNT` to the number of users you want to create and set the `MONGO_URI` to your database.
 Once done run the script then refresh the web console and the test users should be added to the organization.
 These users contain test keys and cannot be used to connect to a server.

-Create a test server with a network address of `10.165.0.0/16` and set the server mode to `VPN Traffic Only`.
+Create a test server with a network address of `10.165.0.0/16` and remove the `0.0.0.0/0` route.
 Once created attach the test organization to the server.

 Before starting the test first stop any running vpn servers.
 Then in the terminal of the pritunl server run the command `pritunl set vpn.stress_test true`.
 Once this command is run start the test server.